BowenMichael/BowenMichael/README.md

 ## Oh!
 Hello there 👋

 ![image](https://user-images.githubusercontent.com/34144478/215238005-e0f79135-df27-45c7-aefb-201644eab5fe.png)
 #### My name is Michael Bowen and I am a Game Developer.
-I specialize in game devops, gameplay, and REST API development.
+I specialize in game devops, gameplay, and fullstack development.

 ## Here are some of the projects I have been working on recently:
 * An Unreal Engine 5 game that utilizes Google Cloud + Jenkins to automate building and distributing the game.
 [Build Commands Repo](https://github.com/depth-grobblers/fa22-capstone-2022-23-t06-build-commands)